Casanovais/Casanovais/README.md

 > 💬 Contact:   [Issues & Discussions →](https://github.com/Casanovais/issues)

 ⟡━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━⟡
-⚜️  We are on the extreme promontory of the centuries!
-What is the use of looking behind at the moment when we must open the mysterious shutters of the impossible?
-Time and Space died yesterday.
-We are already living in the absolute, since we have already created eternal, omnipresent speed. ⚜️
+⚜️  “We are on the extreme promontory of the centuries!
+What is the use of looking behind, when we must open
+the mysterious shutters of the impossible?” ⚜️
 ⟡━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━⟡